All Right vs. Alright – How To Distinguish Them

 Synonyms Examples

-Decent (adjective) The dessert was alright, but too sweet for my taste.
+Decent (adjective) The sweet was alright, but too sweet for my taste.

-The dessert was decent, but too sweet for my taste.
+The sweet was decent, but too sweet for my taste.

 Fine (adverb) The project was managed just alright, despite the challenges.